getindiekit/indiekit/packages/app/docs/en/website-configuration.md

   }
   ```

 `media-endpoint`: The URL for your preferred [media endpoint](https://www.w3.org/TR/micropub/#media-endpoint).
 Use this if you want another endpoint to respond to media upload requests.
-Defaults to `{{ app.url }}/media`.
+Defaults to `{{ application.url }}/media`.

 `syndicate-to`: Information about [syndication targets](https://www.w3.org/TR/micropub/#h-syndication-targets).
 Defaults to `[]`.
 Example: